RyanJulyan/Flask-BDA/README.md

 ```

+## SQL Server

-> By default Flask-BDA connects to a tenant called `core`. this is done using the `SQLALCHEMY_BINDS` object, the above details are combined into a string called `SQLALCHEMY_DATABASE_URI` which was meant to allow for quick and easy single tenant setup.
+> By default Flask-BDA connects to a tenant called `core`. this is done using the `SQLALCHEMY_BINDS` object which should have the specific connection details you require for each tenant.
+By default the above default connection details are combined into a string called `SQLALCHEMY_DATABASE_URI` which was meant to allow for quick and easy single tenant setup.

-> You can use this same structure however to have multiple tenants.
-To add a new tenant, simple:
+> You can use this same structure however to have multiple tenants quickly.
+To add a new tenant, simply:
 * Create a new line in the  `SQLALCHEMY_BINDS` object, with the name of the tenant and the connection string details
     * Remember to create the database before trying to connect to it.
-    * The database connection types do not have to be the same in the same application
+    * The database connection types do not have to be the same per tenant in the same application (meaning different tenants can use different databases)

 ```python
 SQLALCHEMY_BINDS = {
     "core": SQLALCHEMY_DATABASE_URI,
     "client1": 'sqlite:///databases/sqlite/client1.db',